ethersphere/SWIPs/SWIPs/swip-23-kademlia.md

 ### Evaluating recipients

-Any node receiving content has to evaluate whether itself can be the intended recipient, or one of the indended recipients, of the content.
+Any node receiving content has to evaluate whether it can be the intended recipient, or one of the indended recipients, of the content.

 The first condition that must be fulfilled is a matching recipient address on the content.
-Matching may happen in one of two forms.
+Matching may happen in one of two forms:

-#### Literal matching
+##### Literal matching

-As described in [0.2.1](#sec:routing-with-full-address), if the full 32-byte recipient address matches the node address, the node is the only intended recipient and *MUST* process the content.
+As described in [0.3.1](#sec:routing-with-full-address), if the full 32-byte recipient address matches the node address, the node is the only intended recipient and *MUST* process the content.